 |Sun Rays Tours||--||1.6 mi.
 North of Central Seven Mile Beach|

-The table below shows information concerning 19 places that offer services related to snorkeling.
+The following table lists a few details concerning 20 firms that provide services related to snorkeling.

 |Abanks' Watersports||Snorkeling Tour Operator||(345) 945-1444||0.6 mi.
 Southeast of Downtown Georgetown|